dorshinar/blog/content/blog/using-github-actions-with-puppeteer/using-github-actions-for-ci-with-puppeteer.md

 The `strategy` key can help us run out test on a matrix of node versions, in this case we have the latest versions the latest LTS majors - `8.x`, `10.x` and `12.x`.
 If you are interested in that you can leave it as is, or simply remove it and use any specific version you want.

 The most interesting configuration option is the `steps`.
-With it we defined what actually goes on in our pipeline.
+With it we define what actually goes on in our pipeline.
 Each step represents an action you can perform, such as checking out code from the repo, setting up node version, installing dependencies, running tests, uploading artifacts (to be used later or downloaded) and many more.
 You can find a very extensive list of readily available actions in the [Actions Marketplace](https://github.com/marketplace?type=actions).

 The basic configuration will install dependencies, build our project and run our tests.
 If you need more (for example if you want to serve your application for e2e tests) you may alter it to your liking.
 Once done, commit your changes and you are good to go.